ChangfuXu/DEdgeAI/README.md

 <div align=center>
 <img src="results/learning_performance.jpg" width="400px">
 </div>
-Our LAD-TS method achieves the lowest delay, outperforming the DQN-TS [1], SAC-TS [2], and D2SAC-TS [3] methods by 13.66%, 9.19%, and 6.32%, respectively, and closely approximates the heuristic optimal method's (Opt-TS) delay.
+Our LAD-TS method reduces the number of training episodes by 80% for DQN-TS [1], 70% for SAC-TS [2], and 60% for D2SAC-TS [3] while achieving outperforming them in service delay by 8.58% to 30.67%, and closely approximates the heuristic optimal method's (Opt-TS) delay.

 ### Code implementation
 The code of the LAD-TS method mainly includes the following four files: